 Senior Community Manager, Latin America

-Born and raised in Caracas, Venezuela, Antonio earned a BS in Computer Engineering from Universidad Simón Bolívar and years later he earned a MBA at the MIT Sloan School of Management in Cambridge, Massachusetts.
+Born and raised in Caracas, Venezuela, Antonio earned a BS in Computer Engineering (Summa Cum Laude) from Universidad Simón Bolívar and years later he earned a MBA at the MIT Sloan School of Management in Cambridge, Massachusetts.
 Prior to joining the forum, Antonio represented the voice of consumers through his work as a market researcher for Procter & Gamble, with focus on business analysis, forecasting and optimization of new initiatives for the North America, US Hispanics and Emerging Markets businesses.
 He also served as co-organizer and sponsorship leader for Reaching Out MBA 2012, the annual US conference that connects LGBT MBA students from all over the country with potential employers from the private and public sectors; due to the efforts from the organizing team that year, the conference held record attendance with 1,200 attendees between students and industry partners.
 Outside work, Antonio enjoys resistance training, scuba diving, travelling and learning foreign languages.

 Senior Community Manager, Eurasia